 However, this doesn’t mean bruised fruit or produce past its date.
 This isn’t low-quality stuff.
 It’s really just produce that’s funny looking but just as high in quality as its more beautiful counterpart.

-Misfits Market and Imperfect Foods are the leading retailers of this “ugly” produce, both companies selling items for up to 40% less than a regular grocery store.
+Imperfect Foods is the leading service where you can get this “ugly” produce, selling items for up to 40% less than a regular grocery store.
 Let’s dive in.

 • What does Imperfect Foods offer?
 Organic and nonorganic produce, along with all sorts of other groceries